keshwans/access-robot/ProjectProposal.md

 Please provide a detailed description of the app here.
 Map out how the app solves the problem described in section I.
 #### Baseline features

- * Simple, low cost (<$40) diy robot that looks good and functions well
+ * Low cost (<$40) diy robot that functions well and looks good.
- * Assembly tutorial included with app
+ * Simple enough for a kid to put together in a weekend.
+The app includes an assembly walkthrough.
- * Graphical programming interface to control the robot with an Android device
- * No upper limit for 'hackability'
+ * Graphical + text-based programming interfaces to control the robot with an Android device.
+No upper limit for 'hackability'.

 #### Bonus features

- * Platform (web?) for sharing robot patterns + programs
+ * Platform (web based?) for sharing robot patterns + programs

 ### Wireframe